Q: What do I need to know about birds of prey if I keep chickens?

-Birds of prey may defecate near the kill site, stripes or splashes of white.
-If you have a day hunting bird, for example, you might find feathers plucked and scattered, and then stripes of white wash from defecation on or close to a nearby fence post, tree or telephone pole.
-Owl defecations will be chunkier, chalkier (and they generally don't pluck feathers).
+Birds of prey may defecate near the kill site, leaving stripes or splashes of white.
+If you have a day hunting bird, for example, you might find feathers plucked and scattered, and then stripes of whitewash from defecation on or close to a nearby fence post, tree or telephone pole.
+Owl defecation will be chunkier, chalkier (and they generally don't pluck feathers).

 Many day-hunting raptors are migratory, and especially if you live in an urban area, will usually not stay in the area harassing your flock for long.
 Anecdotally, we tend to hear more reports of predation by hawks in the spring and fall, perhaps when many of these birds are on the move.
-If you live in a rural area, though, you may be in the summer or winter hunting grounds of this bird.
+If you live in a rural area, though, you may be located in their summer or winter hunting grounds.
 Even then, chickens are not their preferred prey.

-The raptor that most often preys on chickens is probably the Red Tailed Hawk, because it is relatively common for a raptor, and because it is large enough to prey on chickens easily.
-Bald and golden eagles and other larger birds may prey on your chickens, too.
-Even very small hawks like the sharp shinned may sometimes try to get one of your chickens, although they normally stick to hunting wild birds the size of sparrows and robins.
+Because it is relatively common and it is large enough to prey on chickens easily, the raptor that most often preys on chickens is probably the Red-tailed Hawk.
+Bald and Golden eagles and other larger birds may prey on your chickens, too.
+Even very small hawks like the Sharp-shinned may sometimes try to get one of your chickens, although they normally stick to hunting wild birds the size of sparrows and robins.

 Raptors are not the most common predators in most cases to begin with, so keeping your flock safe from birds of prey is not terribly complex.
 However, there are a few important things to consider as you decide the most effective way to head off the threat in your particular situation.

 - Lock your flock up at night, when owls are hunting.
 Since they hunt at night, owls preying on chickens that are securely cooped will be very rare.